M.S. in Biology Graduate Program

 - Twelfth Annual GSRS

-The Master of Science degree in Biology is a research thesis graduate program that requires 30 graduate credit hours beyond the bachelor’s degree and a formal thesis for graduation.
+The Master of Science degree in Biology is a program that requires 30 graduate credit hours beyond the bachelor’s degree.
+Two options exist; the traditional thesis option requires a formal thesis for graduation and a new non-thesis option.
 The program is designed to be completed in 2 years if a student so desires.
 The degree provides students with advanced training in the life sciences and will prepare them to enter expanding job markets in biology, education, and biotechnology/medical fields or to continue study towards a doctoral degree.
 A key aspect of the program is its flexibility for those students seeking to enhance their training and career options in the life sciences.

-While the non-terminal masters program prepares students to continue their education towards a Ph.D. degree, those students not wishing to pursue the Ph.D. have the option of designing specific technical programs of study and research experiences that will well qualify them for immediate employment opportunities in numerous medical, agricultural, life science and biotechnology related fields upon graduation.
+While the non-terminal Masters program thesis option prepares students to continue their education towards a Ph.D. degree, those students not wishing to pursue the Ph.D. have the option of designing specific technical programs of study and research experiences that will well qualify them for immediate employment opportunities in numerous medical, agricultural, life science and biotechnology related fields upon graduation.
 Students gain a real understanding of the nature of science and technical competence as they are actively involved in the design, completion and presentation of original primary research.
-This activity is considered to be as critical in the programs of terminal degree minded students such as K-12 teachers as it is for the premedical or pre-doctoral students who are preparing for another level of higher education.
-The curriculum is structured to ensure maximum flexibility for students’ various professional goals as well as to ensure that all graduates demonstrate basic competence in the biological sub-disciplines of cell biology, molecular biology, genetics, organismal biology, population biology, evolution and ecology.

 Substantial student teaching assistantship stipends are available.
 Students who are eligible for stipends receive full financial support and tuition waivers as payment for teaching undergraduate laboratories and assisting in undergraduate lectures on a part time basis.
 As a result, students also gain valuable professional experience in teaching that furthers their professional development and credentials towards future academic careers.